jasminelai/BENG183/finalpaper.md

 > The genome sequence includes variations and mutations.
 The specific combination of these variations in an individual can lead to differences in the way a biological process occurs.
 For example, if a person has a mutation in a gene for a protein in a certain pathway, the pathway may not function properly and may lead to a disease.

 **Environment**
 > Environmental factors, especially UV exposure and smoking cigarettes, may lead to mutations in the genome.
-The epigenome, which affects the expression of genes, is also shaped by an individual's environment.
+The epigenome, which affects the expression of genes, is shaped by an individual's environment and also varies across individuals.

 ## 2. Asthma<a name="2"></a>